bluehalo/fhir-app-starter/CONTRIBUTING.md

 ## Before you begin

 Below are some general guidelines we try to stick to on all of our FHIR related repositories.
-When contributing to `@asymmetrik/fhir-starter-app`, we do ask that you do your best to follow these guidelines.
+When contributing to `fhir-app-starter`, we do ask that you do your best to follow these guidelines.

 ### Branch Organization